 Each non-playoff team had an equal shot at their envelope being selected and it temporarily solved the problem of teams losing games on purpose to get the number one pick in the 1985 NBA Draft.

 With Ewing, already a fixture on the east coast thanks to his college days at Georgetown, the slumbering New York media market would be rejuvenated and the league would make a ton of dough.

 The Knicks got Ewing and Golden State fell all the way down to the seventh overall pick, where they picked future hall of famer Chris Mullin, though at the time he was seen as more of a consolation prize because they didn’t get Ewing.
 But, it ended up working out well for both teams.

-Ewing and the conspiracy surrounding the Draft Lottery are what get all the headlines but that single draft affected the NBA as much as any draft ever, and shaped the league for the next several years.
+Ewing and the conspiracy surrounding the Draft Lottery are what get all the headlines.
+But the 1985 NBA Draft affected the NBA as much as any draft ever (arguabley as much as the 1984 NBA Draft) and shaped the league for the next several years.

 In the first 18 picks, four Hall of Famers were selected.
 In the first round (24 picks in all) nine all stars were selected.
 Of the 24 players selected in the first round, 19 of them played in the NBA for eight or more seasons.
 That’s some pretty amazing longevity compared to the way a lot of NBA Draft picks over the last ten or so years won’t ever play a minute in the league.